jenkinsci/gitlab-branch-source-plugin/README.md

 * `WebHook mode` - Override default webhook management mode.

 * `Checkout over SSH` - Use this mode to checkout over ssh.
+It is recommended to use `Checkout Credentials` instead.

 * `Tag discovery` - Discover tags in the project.

 * `Discover group/subgroup projects` - Discovers group/subgroup projects inside the owner.
 For example, discovers subgroups' projects.
-Only available for `GitLab Group` Job type.
+Only applicable to `GitLab Group` Job type.

 ## Issues